 BEREA – On Saturday, Sept.
 26, Alice Lloyd College professor Mike Ware will be throwing pottery on the wheel and carving the clay surface with intricate patterns from 10:30 a.m. to 3:30 p.m. at the Kentucky Artisan Center at Berea.

 Ware creates his pottery on a potter’s wheel from stoneware clays.
 He often decorates his forms with images such as dogwood flowers, influenced by the woods near his home.
 He decorates his pottery using an incising tool that cuts away clay and leaves intricate texture and openings in the form.
-He decorates his pottery when the surface of the wheel-thrown clay is partially dried, at a stage called “leather hard.”
 Color is added using mineral oxides mixed with clay and brushed onto the surface before glazing and firing.

-Ware was born and raised in Sunbury, Pa., and attended school in nearby Lancaster, Pa.
-He received his Bachelor of Science in art education from Millersville State University.
+Ware was born and raised in Sunbury, Pennsylvania, and attended school in nearby Lancaster, Pennsylvania.
+He received his Bachelor of Science degree in art education from Millersville State University.
 Ware came to Kentucky to attend Morehead State University, where he received a Master of Arts degree in studio arts in 1974.
 Upon graduating, he accepted a teaching opportunity at the Hindman Settlement School in eastern Kentucky, where he oversaw the operation of the clay studio at the school.